The Smile (band): Formation (2018–2020)

-First performances
+First performances (2021–2022)

 The Smile made their debut in a surprise performance for the concert video Live at Worthy Farm, produced by Glastonbury Festival and streamed on May 22, 2021.
 The performance was recorded in secret earlier that week and announced on the day of the stream.
 The band performed eight songs, with Yorke and Greenwood on guitar, bass, Moog synthesiser and Rhodes piano.

-Yorke performed a Smile song, "Free in the Knowledge", at the Letters Live event at the Royal Albert Hall, London, in October 2021.
-On January 29 and 30, 2022, the Smile performed to an audience for the first time at three shows at Magazine, London, which were livestreamed.
+That October, Yorke performed a Smile song, "Free in the Knowledge", at the Letters Live event at the Royal Albert Hall, London.

+In January 2022, the Smile performed in public for the first time at three shows at Magazine London, which were livestreamed.
 They played in the round, and debuted several tracks, including "Speech Bubbles", "A Hairdryer", "Waving a White Flag" and "The Same".
 The shows also included performances of "Open the Floodgates", which Yorke first performed in 2010, and a cover of the 1979 Joe Jackson single "It's Different for Girls".

-In NME, James Balmont gave the London show four out five, describing it as "meticulous, captivating stuff".
+In NME, James Balmont gave the London show four out of five, describing it as "meticulous, captivating stuff".
 In the Guardian, Kitty Empire gave it four out of five, writing that "the Smile are most musically convincing when they stretch farther away from Radiohead", while Alexis Petridis gave it three, saying it was "intriguing rather than dazzling, intermittently spellbinding, filled with fascinating ideas that don't always coalesce".

-A Light for Attracting Attention
+A Light for Attracting Attention (2022)

 On 20 April 2022, the Smile announced their debut album, A Light for Attracting Attention.
 It was released digitally through XL Recordings on 13 May, followed by a retail release on 17 June, and reached number five on the UK Albums Chart.
-It received acclaim; the Pitchfork critic Ryan Dombal wrote that it was "instantly, unmistakably the best album yet by a Radiohead side project".
+It received acclaim.
+The Pitchfork critic Ryan Dombal wrote that it was "instantly, unmistakably the best album yet by a Radiohead side project".
 The first single, "You Will Never Work in Television Again", was released on streaming platforms on 5 January 2022.
-It was followed by "The Smoke", "Skrting on the Surface", "Pana-vision", "Free In The Knowledge", and "Thin Thing".
+It was followed by "The Smoke", "Skrting on the Surface", "Pana-vision", "Free in the Knowledge" and "Thin Thing".

-On 16 May, the Smile began a tour of Europe and North America.
-The tour included performances of the unreleased song "Just Eyes and Mouth", Yorke's 2009 single "FeelingPulledApartByHorses" and new material.
+On 16 May 2022, the Smile began a tour of Europe and North America.
 They were joined for some songs by the saxophonist Robert Stillman.
-On 30 January 2023, the Smile announced a North American tour to begin in mid-2023, including their first show in Mexico City.

-Live EPs

-On 14 December, the Smile released a digital-only EP, The Smile (Live at Montreux Jazz Festival, July 2022), with songs from their performance at the Montreux Jazz Festival, Switzerland.
-On 10 March, 2023, the Smile released a limited-edition vinyl EP, Europe: Live Recordings 2022, including a performance of "FeelingPulledApartByHorses".
+The tour included performances of the unreleased song "Eyes and Mouth", Yorke's 2009 single "FeelingPulledApartByHorses" and new material.
+A second North American tour began in mid-2023, including the Smile's first show in Mexico City and a headlining slot at Pitchfork Music Festival in Chicago.
+On 14 December 2022, the Smile released The Smile (Live at Montreux Jazz Festival, July 2022), with songs from their performance at the Montreux Jazz Festival in Switzerland.
+On 10 March 2023, they released a limited-edition vinyl EP, Europe: Live Recordings 2022.